humanmade/altis-dev-tools/docs/cloud-dev-env.md

 3. **Start a new container**

     Once the devcontainer configuration is committed, you'll be able to start a new Codespaces environment at https://github.com/codespaces/new , or from the "Codespaces" tab when you click on "Code" button where you typically get your repository checkout link.
+Note: we recommend configuring your codespace environment to use a machine type of '4-core'.
+Choose "Configure and create codespace" from the drop down menu on Github.

 4. **Start development!**